Most common linking words for comparison and contradiction

 >>> Learn more linking words to perfect your English writing here!

-I also recommend you use eJOY extension to search for more linking words meaning while reading.
+I also recommend you use eJOY Extension to search for more linking words meaning while reading.
 It is handy, instant, and helps enrich your vocabulary.
 You can also use the Say it features to learn how to use such linking words in a real-life context.

 Học từ mới Tiếng Anh, Wordstore